How to choose the right audio interface for your home studio

 In our humble opinion, the Mackie Onyx24 is the best home studio audio interface for less than $1,000.
 It’s a full-featured mixer with 18 preamps in channel strips with parametric EQ, panning, and built-in effects.

-There are audio interfaces at this price point with more features, better digital connectivity (this mixer doesn’t have ADAT), and even better converters.
+There are audio interfaces at this price point with more features, better digital connectivity (this mixer doesn’t have ADAT), and better converters.
 But the Mackie Onyx24 can get your full band recorded without unplugging a single cable, multi-track or live.
-And we dig that.
-We dig that a lot.
+And we dig that a lot.

 Looking for an audio interface?
 You better shop around